Rainn Wilson: Personal life

 Wilson is married to writer Holiday Reinhorn, whom he met in an acting class at the University of Washington.
 They married on the Kalama River in Washington in 1995, and have a son, Walter, born in 2004.
 They have a home outside of Sisters, Oregon, and a house in Los Angeles.
 They have two pit bulls, Pilot and Diamond; two Vietnamese pot-bellied pigs, Snortington and Amy; a donkey named Chili Beans; and a zonkey named Derek.

 Wilson and his family are members of the Baháʼí Faith.
-The website Baháʼí Blog, which is popular in the Bahá’í community, hosts Wilson's podcast, the Baháʼí Blogcast, for which he interviews notable people about the intersection of their faith and work.
+The website Baháʼí Blog, which is popular in the Bahá’í community, hosts Wilson's podcast, the Baháʼí Blogcast, for which he interviews Baha’í celebrities, such as Justin Baldoni, about the intersection of their faith and work.

 On Bill Maher's Real Time, Wilson described himself as a diverse independent, having voted for Republican, Green and Democratic candidates.
 In 2008, he said he regretted the statement: "It was kind of a mistake, I don’t want to talk politics. […] The process of politics is so deeply corrupt on so many levels.
 Even the greatest candidate in the world couldn’t really make that much of a difference.
 But people with compassionate hearts can make the world a better place."
 However, Wilson does vote.

 Wilson's charitable works include fundraising for the Mona Foundation, a Bahá’í-inspired charity operating in developing countries.
 In 2013, he co-founded Lidè Haiti, an educational initiative that uses the arts and literacy to empower adolescent girls in rural Haiti.
 As of 2024, the group works in 13 locations with over 500 girls, providing scholarships to many of them.

 On November 10, 2022, Wilson changed his name on social media to Rainnfall Heat Wave Rising Sea Levels Wilson in an effort to raise awareness about climate change, though he did not change his legal name.

+As a native of Seattle, Wilson is an avid fan of the NFL's Seattle Seahawks, having made several appearances on the team's behalf.